 Rolling Out My New Website

-I had found a way to bypass the grueling task of setting up, initializing, and monetizing my first viable (and easily locatable) website and platform for my blogs.
-I never could have done that on my own.
+I had found a way to bypass the grueling task of setting up, initializing, and monetizing my first viable (and easily locatable) website and platform for my blogs, I never could have done that on my own.

 So what did I do first?
 I wrote a blog and saved it to a Draft!
 Then I proof read it, fixed errors, and looked for a picture to install through the Add Media button.

 My mentor, Jim Daniels, said I could find tons of free pics on a site called Pixabay.
 Going there, I chose a picture and added it to my media file.
 I then pulled it into my blog by clicking the Add Media button at the top of my blog post page.
-I also set the picture as my Featured Image as one of the options in the WordPress Admin area for my website.
+I also set the picture as my Featured Image vis one of the options in the WordPress Admin area for my website.

 I am requesting that my readers click on the links provided and download a sample read of each book and give a review on Amazon.
 You will have free access to the first four chapters of each book.
-My hope is that you will like the story lines enough to obtain either an eBook version or a paperback copy that you can put on your bookshelf when you are done.
+My hope is that you will like the story lines enough to obtain either an eBook version or a paperback copy that you can put on your bookshelf as a masterpiece when you are done.
 FATE STALKS A HERO I: RESURGENCE, FATE STALKS A HERO II:THE FIJI FULCRUM, and THE SAGA OF HERACLES PENOIT.
 I will be giving excerpts on these works in upcoming blogs to familiarize you the reader with exciting details about the contents of each one.
 Thank you!